 A merciless feminine voice shouts at the other side.

-“You’ll miss THE breakfast, you have to see THIS!” she says, as if there was never a more important endeavour as breakfast.
+“You’ll miss THE breakfast, you have to see THIS!
+It is even better than yesterday!” she says, as if there was never a more important endeavour as breakfast.

 Primož Hočevar, which is his real name, is so confused, and in such a state, that denies it.

-Giannis explains that they have interviewed the leader of the group, some French guy called Benjamin, but that, in the official papers he gave them, Primož’s name was listed as the secretary of the group, so they had to interview him too.
-Benjamin had insisted that he was the current leader, but they had to find Primož Hočevar all the same.
+Giannis explains that they have interviewed the leader of the group, some French guy called Étienne, but that in the official documents he gave them, Primož’s name was listed as the founder of the so called “Alluminati” group, so they had to interview him too. Étienne had insisted that he was the current leader, but they had to find Primož Hočevar all the same.

-Primož looks startled.
-“Benjamin?
+Primož looks startled. “Étienne?
 Leader?
 That guy?
 He told you he was… our leader?”
 And he bursts laughing.
-The two policemen are as confused now as Primož, and decide to go straight to the point.
+The two police officers are as confused now as Primož, and decide to get straight to the point.

 “Mister, if you are Primož Hočevar and you are part of this group, we need you to tell us if you have seen this man in the last 24 hours” demands Giannis losing his patience and displaying a picture of someone showing his behind and drinking from a funnel at the same time.